drteeth/elixir-es-cqrs/slides.md

 ---
 class: center, middle, inverse

-# Motivation: where are we now?
+# Context: where are we now?

+???

+A brief overview of current practices, so we have something to contrast against when we get to the new stuff.

 ---
 class: middle